Print quilt shapes on fabric with precision—no templates, no guesswork.

 -

-I am uploading shape collections and design books as quickly as possible, so some will be missing from your library.
+I am still uploading shape collections and design books for the Studio, so a few might be missing from your library.
 You can still access them the old way.

 Linda & Monkey